 |

 published by Souvenir Press, London, 1979.
-(I read the German
+(In the US, it was

 translation "Alltag in Peking" published by Fischer TB)